 • Niagara Falls.
 Stroll between the best viewpoints of the famous Horseshoe Falls from alongside the river ledge in front of Queen Victoria Place.
 Highlights include Niagara City Cruise river tour below the falls, and the 160 m high Skylon Tower with observation deck overlooking the curving crest of the 180 m Horseshoe Falls and American Falls from the Canadian side of the Niagara River.
+The Table Rock Centre features a 4D simulation of the creation of the falls during the Ice Age.
+Descend an elevator to a 130-year-old tunnel leading to a viewing platform behind the thundering falls.
+Another 600 m tunnel runs underground from beneath the stately Niagara Falls Power Station.
+Redesign of the legacy building is symbolic of a wave of transforming majestic industrial structures into tourism attractions.
 The Aerial Cable Car spans 540 m over the Whirl Pool Rapids where the Niagara River rushes through the gorge at 2,800 cubic meters/sec.
 The Sir Adam Beck Generating Complex landmark offers interactive displays to illustrate hydro power development at the first major power plant on the Canadian side of the Niagara River.
 Find deals with an Attractions Pass.